Step 1 – Qualification and experience assessment

 The Business Licensing Authority (BLA) has approved several assessment schemes.
 Review the assessment schemes approved by the BLA and choose an assessment entity from the Public record of assessment entities to conduct your assessment.

-The report will also list the area or areas of engineering in which you are eligible to apply for endorsement if you have requested an assessment to work in the building industry.
+- the area or areas of engineering in which you are eligible to apply for endorsement, if you have requested an assessment to work in the building industry.

 Civil aviation safety engineers